alezhuq/epam_petproject/README.md

 sudo apt-get update
 3) install docker and docker-compose :
-sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin 4)run docker containers:
+sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
+4) run docker containers:
-4.1)for the first time:
+4.1) for the first time:
 sudo docker-compose up --build
-4.2)if already built:
+4.2) if already built:
 sudo docker-compose up
+#### !important: if you get "permission denied: unknown" on the entrypoint.sh file, run this command
+sudo chmod +x entrypoint.sh
+#### after launch:
-!important: if you get "permission denied: unknown" on the entrypoint.sh file, run this command sudo chmod +x entrypoint.sh after launch: backend will be available at http://localhost:5000/ (you should see {"status": "working"}) frontend will be on http://localhost:3000/
+backend will be available at http://localhost:5000/ (you should see {"status": "working"}) frontend will be on http://localhost:3000/